-Her work is focused on providing life chances for young adults – focused on their continued education and training – many of whom exhibit challenging behaviours – surviving at the margins of society.
-Her work takes her into the heart of some of the country’s most deprived neighbourhoods and communities, further strengthening her resolve to directly support individuals and families most in need.
+Her work is focused on providing life chances for young adults – focused on their continued education and training – many of whom exhibit challenging behaviors – surviving at the margins of society.
+Her work takes her into the heart of some of the country’s most deprived neighborhoods and communities, further strengthening her resolve to directly support individuals and families most in need.

 Living in the Peak District of the UK, Fiona has two daughters and enjoys hiking with her Spaniel, Coni.